-However, did you know that the PSAT can help you get into a great college for free (and colleges might even pay you to go there!)
+The PSAT may seem like just another test to take, but did you know that the PSAT can help you qualify for a National Merit Scholarship program and get into a great college for free?
+(Even better, colleges might even pay you to go there!)

 How can you accomplish such a crazy feat?

-Simple: you study for the PSAT, get a score that qualifies you to become a national merit semifinalist, write a quick essay and then become a national merit finalist.
+Simple: you study for the PSAT and get a score that qualifies you to become a national merit semifinalist.
+After that, you’ll have to write an essay to become a national merit finalist.

-If you don't want to be the average college student who finishes college with nearly $40,000 worth of debt, then the PSAT can be your way out.
+If you don’t want to finish college with nearly $40,000 worth of debt, then the PSAT might be your way out.
+But getting a good mark on the PSAT test and receiving a National Merit Scholarship requires study and dedication.

 PSAT Prep Books Comparison Table